Sensor Data Reporting

 The sensor reports the incidence angle of each track with a 1-degree resolution.

-When approaching a fork, and the sensor is over a single track, it will report two positions and two angle values.
-Assuming the robot is perfectly centered and aligned with the track, these will be 0mm and 0 degrees.
+When the robot is traveling on a single track, the sensor reports two identical track positions and two identical angle values.
+Assuming the robot is perfectly centered and aligned with the track, these will be 0 mm and 0 degrees.

-After the fork is cleared, the sensor only sees a single track again and the left and right values are identical again.
+Once the fork is passed and only one physical track remains, the left and right reported values become identical again.

 WARNING

-Beware that if the robot is set to follow the right track, it will abruptly steer to follow the right track as soon as it is detected.
+Beware that if the robot is set to follow the wrong side, the robot will steer abruptly toward the incoming branch as soon as it is detected.

 Left and Right Position Markers

-The sensor can detect and report the presence of a Left Marker on the left side of the track, or a Right Marker one on the right side.
-Markers can be combined into patterns to uniquely identify more locations along the track.
+The sensor can detect and report a left marker on the left side of the track and a right marker on the right side.
+Markers can also be combined into patterns to identify multiple locations uniquely.

 While markers must have a minimal length to be physically detected by the sensor, their presence will be reported to the PLC or Navigation Computer as they appear and disappear.
 Left and Right markers need to be longer as the robot moves faster or/and if their position is read at a lower frequency.
 This restriction does not apply to Navicode coded markers as these are decoded within the sensor.